-Such scriptural images contrast sharply with our own attempts to live our Christian lives with incremental steps or a desire to find ways to better express our faith within our contemporary circumstances.
+Such scriptural images contrast sharply with our attempts to live our Christian lives with incremental steps or a way to better express our faith within our contemporary circumstances.
 The ideal is always there, but ordinary opportunities to live heroically are rare or rarely pursued.

-One mitigating factor is that in Jesus' time life expectancy was around 35 years, so shorter lives focused people's energy as they pursued their sense of mission.
+One factor is that in Jesus' time life expectancy was around 35 years, so shorter lives focused people's energy as they pursued complete their sense of mission.
 If Jesus was only 30-something when he died on the cross, and if most of his disciples were likely in their 20s or 30s, this explains the compression they applied to their decisions.
 What would the Gospel look like if they had all lived into their 60s and 70s?

-Biblical storytelling is not without hyperbole.
-Elisha's decision to slaughter a yoke of oxen and burn his plow illustrates his commitment to follow Elijah.
-The same radical choice is found in the story of the sons of Zebedee walking away from their father, their future and their nets and boats at the call of Jesus.
+Biblical story telling is not without hyperbole.
+Elisha's decision to slaughter a yoke of oxen and burn his plows illustrates his commitment to follow Elijah.
+The same radical choice is found in the story of the sons of Zebedee walking away from their father, their future and their nets and boats at the beckoning of Jesus.

 At the same time these stories emphasize the mysterious ways of God in sending history in a different trajectory with a sudden gesture.
 Elijah throws his cloak over Elisha to select him.
-In the genealogy of Jesus, the Jewish Boaz covers the Moabite woman, Ruth, with his cloak on the threshing floor, inviting her to be his wife, the mother of Obed, the grandfather of King David.
+In the genealogy of Jesus, the Jewish Boaz puts his cloak over the Moabite woman, Ruth, on the threshing floor to make her his wife, the mother of Obed, the grandfather of King David.

 The call to follow Jesus and the chance to move within God's providence should stir us to act when grace touches our lives.
 The Good News is that grace is touching us constantly in ways great and small.
-We find our vocations daily if we listen to the voice of God when it shouts and when it whispers, and even when it echoes in our failures and in the regret we feel when know we have missed a chance to respond fully or in a timely way.
-Try again tomorrow.
+We will find our vocations daily if we listen to the voice of God when it shouts and when it whispers, and even when it echoes in our failures and in the regret we feel when we know we have missed the chance to respond fully or in a timely way.

-The Scriptures tout the ideal, but they also teach us with examples of saints who needed a Plan B to make the cut.
+The scriptures tout the ideal, but they also teach us with examples of saints who needed Plan B to make the cut.
 St. Paul had to be knocked to the ground to realize he was going in the wrong direction.
 St Peter had to fail miserably to learn the meaning of mercy before he was ready to lead the church in proclaiming it.